Connect with others who understand.

 Eat a Healthy Diet

 People with PH need to eat a heart-healthy diet, including eating plenty of fresh fruits and vegetables, limiting portion sizes, and avoiding unhealthy fats.
-You can work with a nutritionist to determine the best diet for you.
+You can work with a registered dietitian to determine the best diet for you.

 Track Your Weight